Select Page

 2. East Side Gallery

-The East Side Gallery is the longest remaining section of the Berlin Wall, transformed into an open-air gallery featuring vibrant murals by artists from around the world.
-It stands as a powerful artistic representation of hope and freedom.
+The East Side Gallery is the longest remaining section of the Berlin Wall and takes the form of this major artwork that includes brightly painted murals by artists from around the world.
+It could be said that it is one of the most vibrant artistic images of hope for freedom.

 3. DDR Museum